-Family and domestic violence can be confronting, upsetting, frustrating and frightening for friends and family.
-You may see a strong, outgoing energetic woman becoming isolated, withdrawn and anxious.
+Abuse and domestic violence can be confronting, upsetting, frustrating and frightening for friends and family.
+You may see a strong, outgoing energetic person becoming isolated, withdrawn and anxious.
 It may be hard to identify and confirm what’s going on.
 You might even doubt whether the problem can be classified as violence.

 If you think there is family and domestic violence in the relationship of someone you love, you may be scared to ask in case you are wrong.
 You may say nothing because you don’t want to upset, interfere or offend.
 Because of these concerns, saying nothing can seem like the best option.
 But the fact is, saying nothing is probably the worst thing you can do.

 If you are worried about a friend or family member who is experiencing violence or being abused, how you respond can make a big difference.
 Talking about what’s going on, identifying and naming it are very powerful ways to help.